lavalibs/lavalink.js/README.md

 # Lavalink.js

 A Javascript wrapper for the Lavalink audio client for Discord.
 Only supports Lavalink v3; use 0.7.x for Lavalink v2.
+For a queue implementation, check out [lavaqueue](https://github.com/appellation/lavaqueue).

 ## Getting started